 Item Uncertainties Effect if actual result differs from assumptions Pensions Liabilities Estimates of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects of changes in individual assumptions can be measured.
-For example, a 0.1% increase in the discount rate would result in a decrease of £3.740m in the pension liability and £0.143m in the Projected Service Cost.
+For example, a 0.1% increase in the discount rate would result in a decrease of $\pounds$ 3.597m in the pension liability and $\pounds$ 0.136m in the Projected Service Cost.
 However the assumptions interact in a complex way.
-During the year the actuaries have amended the liability by £21.957m as a result of assumptions being corrected as a result of experience or being updated.
-Arrears At the Balance Sheet date, the Council had a balance of £6.922m for sundry debtors.
-Impairment of doubtful debts totalling £1.699m has been made, but in the current economic climate it is not certain that this will be sufficient.
-If collection rates were to deteriorate a doubling of the amount of impairment would lead to an additional £1.699m being set aside.
+During the year the actuaries have amended the liability by £1.187m as a result of assumptions being corrected as a result of experience or being updated.
+Arrears At the Balance Sheet date, the Council had a balance of £6.972m for sundry debtors.
+Impairment of doubtful debts totalling £1.772m has been made, but in the current economic climate it is not certain that this will be sufficient.
+If collection rates were to deteriorate a doubling of the amount of impairment would lead to an additional £1.772m being set aside.
+Valuation of Property, Plant and Equipment and Depreciation Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance (R&M) that will be incurred.
+The economic climate makes it uncertain that the Council can sustain its current spending on R&M bringing into doubt the useful lives assigned.
+If the useful life is reduced depreciation will increase and the carrying value of asset will fall.
+It is estimated that the depreciation charge for other land and building will increase by £22,000 for every year that the useful life is reduced by.